canjs/canjs/docs/can-guides/topics/testing.md

 document.body.appendChild(dateRange.element);
 ```

-> NOTE: Some test frameworks like [QUnit](https://qunitjs.com/cookbook/#keeping-tests-atomic) have special test areas that you insert elements into for your tests.
+> **Note:** Some test frameworks like [QUnit](https://qunitjs.com/cookbook/#keeping-tests-atomic) have special test areas that you insert elements into for your tests.
 >These are automatically cleaned up after each test, so you do not have to worry about a test causing problems for other tests.
 >If the framework you’re using doesn’t have this, make sure to clean up after the test yourself.